CaraFJ/concurrency/README.md

 ## example
 - example is based on example given in https://realpython.com/python-concurrency/ , made modifications to help better understanding.

+- `cpu_multiprocessing_process.py` is using multiprocessing.process instead of pool.
+This file only aims at showing how to apply process module.

 ### example background:
 for each url, download the contents from it and get the size.